 First of all, I should tell you a little bit about Milo, since I mentioned him last week but didn’t go into any detail.
 If you have no idea who Milo is, or you’re just looking for the recipe, scroll right on down.

 Maybe I shouldn’t be talking about this at length here, but people have been asking me what happened to Milo, and this is what happened.
-I’m leaving lots of things out but I think it’d be good to move on to the recipe before I get sad about it again.
+I’m leaving lots of things out but let’s move on to the recipe in any case.

 The bars are made with oats, seeds, and coconut (and chocolate!).
 They’re held together with coconut oil, apple sauce, and dates.
 No sugar, no flour, no eggs.
 You could easily change up the add-ins here and make them into nutty bars, or add some dried fruit – whatever floats your boat.
 Graham said they were almost buttery tasting and kept eating them when I was trying to take pictures.
 I’ve also used sumac, and I love the tangy citrus flavour it gave them.

-This has quickly become one of my favourite recipes and is taking the top spot over these in my granola bar rotation.
+This has quickly become one of my favourite recipes and is taking the top spot over these fruity granola bars in my rotation.
 I was so proud of those pictures when I posted that recipe.
 Things have changed around here!

-If you don’t mind a granola bar that needs to stay cold, take a peek at the double chocolate raw protein bars.
+If you don’t mind a granola bar that needs to stay cold, take a peek at my double chocolate raw protein bars.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

 Easy No Bake Energy Bars

 These no bake energy bars are also nut free, sugar free, gluten free, & vegan.
 A bit of a mouthful, but delicious, especially with a little chocolate.